jfalxa/cubi/README.md

 - No shortcut
 - This is a meny that allows setting the width and depth of the drawing grid in meters.
 - You can also set a "Unit", that represents the size of a single grid square in centimeters.
 Note that this won't resize your shapes, it's only used to compute the dimensions displayed in the floating measure label.
-- The last field is "Level cut-off", it defines the height beyond which shapes will stop showing when in level view mode.
+- The last field is "Level height", it defines the height beyond which shapes will stop showing when in level view mode.
 See "Toggle level".

 ### Import